goblinfactory/go-playground-greeting/go-observations.md

     *One of my biggest takeaways (this week) is that go supports you to trivially easily seperate your concerns.
 In C# you would need to put everything you want to make private to a concern private inside a class.
 In Go everything is private inside a package and you make a concious choice what to make part of your packages API.
 You think about a solution or a project as being made up of building blocks of functionality "packages", and each package is a simple folder.
 To get this level of seperation in .NET you literally have to move all the code to new project, or move all the code inside a class as a private methods and classes of a class.
 This is totally non idiomatic, and even if you decided to do this, would require that you then either put all your code inside a single file, or use partial classes.*

     *actually it's more of a case that go trivially gives you a solid IRON CURTAIN between your concerns... you CANT mess with anything that's not deliberately exported as part of a defined API, ...and that sounds honerous, but really what this means, is at some point your decide what funcs get a capital letter, that's it!*

+    `28.11.21 [ @A ]`

+    *Go has a really clever (pragmatic) way of doing mostly non nullable types in the language. structs (go's classes and nested properties that are structs) cannot be nil.
+Also, while maps can be set to nil, the language sets it to a special empty nil. so it takes no memory, but will return default zero value for any requests to retrieve keys, without throwing exceptions.*

+    *e.g. if I have type `person struct { name string, brother person }` and try to do `p := person { "me", nil }` <-- I will get compile time error, brother cannot be nil, nice red squiggly.
+You can't write code that will set it to nil either. e.g. func getBrother() brother {} ... could never return nil.*

+    *while this is possible in C# is really been shoehorned into the language and is messy and projects can be really hard to make non nillable.*